 In addition, enforcement settlements and judgments that force return to compliance are important components of the applicable regulatory structure.
 EPA's analysis of enforcement history shows that enforcement of the applicable regulations provides a lever to monitor compliance, obtain responsible party cleanups, and recover financial penalties.
 Federal and state regulatory programs, backed up by enforcement and complemented by industry voluntary practices, have improved public health and the environment significantly since CERCLA's initial adoption nearly 40 years ago.
-EPA believes that within the Petroleum and Coal Products Manufacturing industry, this framework provides effective controls that protect human health and the environment.
+EPA believes that within the Chemical Manufacturing industry, this framework provides effective controls which protect public health, welfare, and the environment.

-Examination of market structures for the Petroleum and Coal Products Manufacturing industry further indicates comparatively low likelihood of default on environmental obligations at the expense of taxpayers and the government by companies in this industry.
+Examination of market structures for the Chemical Manufacturing industry further indicates comparatively low likelihood of default on environmental obligations at the expense of taxpayers and the government by companies in this industry.
 This economic performance, combined with the low impact to the Fund by facilities with releases that happened under the modern regulatory framework, suggests that the degree of risk to the Fund by this industry does not rise to a level that warrants imposing CERCLA Section 108(b) financial responsibility requirements.